-Deeply chocolate-y low carb, grain-free muffins made easy in your blender.
-These are the best keto chocolate muffins you will ever make!
+It’s so easy to whip up these low carb double chocolate muffins in your blender.
+These really are the best keto chocolate muffins you will ever make!
 A wonderful healthy breakfast or snack and kids love them.
 Instructional video included.

 The ease of pouring the batter straight from my blender was a bit of a revelation.
 It’s a lot less messy than spooning it out of a bowl – I always end up dropping blobs on the counter and the sides of the pan when I go the traditional bowl and beaters method.
 And one of my favourite features of my Blendtec is the self-cleaning cycle, which helps get the sticky remnants off the bottom and sides of the jar.